I Love to Sing

-I Love to Sing is Alma Cogan's first album, released in 1958 on the His Masters Voice an EMI Records label.
+I Love to Sing is Alma Cogan's first album, released in 1958 on the His Master's Voice label.
 All the tracks on the album were arranged by Frank Cordell.

 The original mono recording has been re-issued on compact disc by EMI Records in 2003, combined with her next album, With You in Mind.
 All tracks were also included on the EMI Records 4-CD boxset The Girl with a Laugh in Her Voice in 2001.